Princess Rosebud’s Empowered Solo Vacation: Part Three

 It began to get late and we couldn’t find a campground again so we stayed at a Howard Johnson in Holbrook, Arizona.
 There was a quaint little Italian restaurant in walking distance with great pizza and decent chianti.

-I’m not overly fond of hotels — I always make hub check for bugs and bring my own sanitizer — but it’s nice to take a shower and wash off the dust at the end of a long day.
+I’m not overly fond of hotels — but it’s nice to take a shower and wash off the dust at the end of a long day.
 I don’t care if it’s a a five-star hotel, either.
 Have you seen those TV shows that expose the dirt and germs?
 So much ick, right?

 Side note: Only in California do all public restrooms provide seat protectors.
 There needs to be a Federal law that make seat protectors mandatory.
 I HATE going all old school with toilet paper lining the seat — but I NEED that barrier between me and the rest of the world